celestegerard/remomber_f/README.md

 # remomber
-remomber is a tool for mothers to keepsake their young children's memories. with it, you have a database of memories that are searchable by words, filterable by theme, and tagged per child.
+Remomber is a tool for mothers to keepsake their young children's memories.
+With it, you have a database of memories that are searchable by words, filterable by theme, and tagged per child.

 # demo
 watch it here: https://www.youtube.com/watch?v=ZIZvbi9XrBE&feature=youtu.be